muratk3n/thirdwave/en/tweets/2019/week33.md

 ---

 It has to be tough being POTUS.
 Stuff going haywire all the time.
-"Allies not cooperating, I have flaspoints everywhere, I got Macron crawling up my ass, Russia gone nutz, SK-Japan probs"...
+"Allies not cooperating, I have flashpoints everywhere, I got Macron crawling up my ass, Russia gone nutz, SK-Japan probs"...
 You could complain all day long if you wanted to.